 There is no constitutional right to have a lawyer present throughout a police interview (Sinclair, supra at paragraphs 34-38).
-Rather, in most cases an initial warning, coupled with a reasonable opportunity to consult counsel when the detainee invokes the right to counsel, satisfies paragraph 10(b) (Sinclair, supra at paragraph 2).
+Rather, in most cases an initial warning, coupled with a reasonable opportunity to consult counsel when the detainee invokes the right to counsel, satisfies section 10(b) (Sinclair, supra at paragraph 2).

-Nonetheless, there is a right to re-consult counsel where developments in the course of the investigation make this necessary to serve the purpose of paragraph 10(b).
+Nonetheless, there is a right to re-consult counsel where developments in the course of the investigation make this necessary to serve the purpose of section 10(b).
 The majority of the Supreme Court has stated that,

-“[w]hat is required [to retrigger the paragraph 10(b) right to counsel and to be advised thereof] is a change in circumstances suggesting that the choice faced by the accused has been significantly altered, requiring further advice on the new situation” (Sinclair, supra at paragraph 65).
+“[w]hat is required [to retrigger the section 10(b) right to counsel and to be advised thereof] is a change in circumstances suggesting that the choice faced by the accused has been significantly altered, requiring further advice on the new situation” (Sinclair, supra at paragraph 65).
 The right to a second consultation with counsel has been recognized where changed circumstances result from new procedures involving the detainee, where there is a change in jeopardy facing the detainee, or where there is reason to believe that the first information provided was deficient (Sinclair, supra at paragraphs 47-55).
-These categories are not closed, though additions to them should be developed only where necessary to ensure that the purpose of paragraph 10(b) is fulfilled (Sinclair, supra at paragraph 52).
+These categories are not closed, though additions to them should be developed only where necessary to ensure that the purpose of section 10(b) is fulfilled (Sinclair, supra at paragraph 52).
 Any change in circumstances giving rise to a right to re-consult with counsel must be objectively discernable (Sinclair, supra at paragraph 55; R. v.
 McCrimmon, 2 S.C.R 402 at paragraph 22).

 What amounts to a change in jeopardy will depend on the circumstances.
 For an accused charged with murder, a remand order issued after the accused had consulted counsel did not amount to a change in jeopardy so as to trigger a right to re-consult counsel (R. v.
 Bhander, 2012 BCCA 441 at paragraph 45).
 Where the accused understands “generally” the sort of jeopardy he or she faces, the accused is not entitled to re-consult counsel (Bhander, supra at paragraph 36).